justinmclean/ChinaApacheWayTalk/README.md

 And goto `http://127.0.0.1:8080/index_en.html` or `http://127.0.0.1:8080/index_cn.html`in a browser to view.

+How to print pdf:
+please access "http://127.0.0.1:8080/index_en.html?print-pdf” in a browser and print the page with landscape layout.

 Some key shortcuts that may help you give a presentation:

 - Cursor keys and space can navigate the slides.